jason1122g/Gionic/README.md

 ## Gionic [![Build Status](https://travis-ci.org/jason1122g/Gionic.svg?branch=master)](https://travis-ci.org/jason1122g/Gionic)
+Gionic is a test tool for Java AWT/Swing event simulating.
+You can use Gionic to unit-test with some listeners.

+### Packages
 - Gionic-core: Include the core api
-- Gionic-awt : Include a simulator which simulator mouse, mouseMotion and key events
+- Gionic-awt : Include a simulator which simulate mouse, mouseMotion and key events

-## To set a event dispatch target
+### To set a event dispatch target

 - From Component
 ```